 John W. Morehead is the Director of Multi-faith Matters.
 He is the co-editor and contributing author forEncountering New Religious Movements: A Holistic Evangelical Approach, and the editor of Beyond the Burning Times: A Pagan and Christian in Dialogue.
+He is currently co-editing an anthology volume on emotions in multifaith engagement through Pickwick due out later in 2019.
 John has also provided expertise to the Lausanne Committee for World Evangelization issue group on "The Church and the New Spiritualities."
 He has been involved for many years in multi-faith relationships and conversations in the contexts of Islam, Mormonism, Paganism, and Atheism.
 His ongoing research in multi-faith engagement and religious conflict involves bringing social psychology into conversation with a theology of love of our religious neighbors.
 Particular ares of interest are “us vs. them” tribalism, fear of the other, evangelical concerns for purity, and Christian Nationalism.

 Rev. Carrie Graham

 Rev. Carrie Graham is the pastor and founder of The Church Lab, which explores innovative paths to spiritual maturity while helping the Church find her future.
 The central activity of The Church Lab has emerged as a dialogical community amongst traditions on the right and left.
 Increasingly The Church Lab is taking on consultations and incubators for institutions exploring faithful ways to serve God as the American religious landscape changes.
 Graham also cares for 20 pastors across Central Texas by facilitating care and leadership development for 2 support cohorts, one for Macedonian Ministry and one for Mission Presbytery.
 Graham holds an MDiv from Fuller Theological Seminary and cofounded the Evangelical Interfaith Dialogue Journal.